pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

 anchorid: sftp-connection-info
 ---

-This section provides information on how to access your SFTP Connection Info in your dashboard, and how to authenticate your SFTP.
+This section provides information on how to access your SFTP Connection Info in your dashboard, and how to authenticate your SFTP client.

 ## SFTP Connection Info